The official website of the

 Much of the land that Botley West would use has been intensively farmed and, for this reason, it is not unreasonable for the developers to claim that biodiversity would be improved by the scheme.
 Large, over-cultivated fields with few hedgerows are always terrible for nature, so a switch to solar panels and the end of ploughing, fertilisers and pesticides really could benefit the soil and nature.

 Because of its size, the decision about whether Botley West will go ahead is being treated as a national infrastructure project, and therefore rests with the national Planning Inspectorate.
-West Oxfordshire District Council will have an opportunity to influence the decision through the environmental impact report they have been asked to prepare.
-It will be a lengthy process, and the decision will not be made before 2025.
+It will be a lengthy process, and any decision will not be made before 2025.
 We will update our page with more information whenever there are developments.

 The developers’ website is here: